JakeWard98/Ky8er-Bot/README.md

 Getting better and adding more "advanced" commands

-    - When the user types "^help" it will display a list of the current commands available
+    - When the user types "^help" it will display a list of commands that, eventually,<br/> only normal users can use

+    - When the user types "^modhelp" it will display a list of commands that, eventually,<br/> only mods can use

     - When the user types "^hello" it will respond with **[REDACTED]**